 The sneaky way to create a solution to overcome an objection is to talk through with customers what might make them happier in their decision (other than dropping the price).
 You won’t implement all their suggestions but it might give you some unique ideas.

 Finally, put a contact form right where the customer can find it so they can ask questions, and keep a log of the most common questions and objections so that you can go back and answer them in your content.

-While many people do not like long sales pages, if you artificially cut down the information just to keep it short you are going to find you have more objections dangling than you would like.
-Provide all the information the customer needs and they will make an informed purchase.
+While many people do not like long sales pages, if you artificially cut down the information just to keep it short you are going to find you have more objections dangling than you or your prospect would like.
+You might even get more refunds through people misunderstanding exactly what you are offering.

 Next time you are considering a purchase, list all the things you are thinking about and any concerns you have, some of them might well be applicable to your own product or service.

 Also, next time you are “just looking”, think about why you are not in the market right now and what would put you from looking into buying mode.

 You will truly get the meaning of “overcoming objections” when you experience it for yourself, firsthand.